 The Department of Education's

-The department commits to continuing our journey towards a more inclusive education system at all levels and as part of our everyday practice in schools, educational settings and classrooms.
+Inclusive education policy (PDF, 329KB) commits the department to continuing our journey towards a more inclusive system at policy and regional levels, and as part of our everyday practice in schools, educational settings and classrooms.

 Our commitment means that children and young people across Queensland, from all social, cultural, community and family backgrounds, and of all identities and all abilities are able to:

-attend their local state school or education centre and be welcomed
+attend their local state school or education centre and be welcomed.

-access and participate in a high-quality education and fully engage in the curriculum along-side their similar-aged peers
+access and participate in a high-quality education and fully engage in the curriculum along-side their similar-aged peers.

-learn in a safe and supportive environment, free from bullying, discrimination or harassment
+learn in a safe and supportive environment, free from bullying, discrimination or harassment.

-- achieve academically and socially with reasonable adjustments and supports tailored to meet their learning needs
+achieve academically and socially with reasonable adjustments and supports tailored to meet their learning needs.